 While weight gain is often cited as a side effect of birth control, the truth is that there are many other reasons our weight tends to fluctuate during our lives.
 Changes in diet, activity, and routine are a big one.
 According to our friends at Bedsider, “Studies show no difference in weight changes between people using hormonal IUDs and people using birth control without hormones.”

 Each method of birth control affects each person differently — but as a whole, weight gain is not a common side effect of IUDs.
 In fact, the Depo-Provera shot is the only method of birth control that has a proven connection to slight weight gain.
 If you are concerned about side effects associated with hormonal birth control, though, you could try the non-hormonal IUD.

 17. Will an IUD make me infertile?
-If not, how long will it take to get pregnant afterwards?
+How long will it take to get pregnant afterward?

 We hear this question all the time, and we understand why it may be of concern!
 Luckily, there is no link between IUDs and infertility.
 Our friends at Bedsider explain: “The World Health Organization (WHO) has conducted study after study with thousands of people around the world, and all the evidence disproves this myth.
 The data are totally conclusive: overall, people using an IUD have no increased risk of pelvic infection or infertility compared with people who used other types of birth control (with the exception of condoms, which protect from sexually transmitted infections, a.k.a.
 STIs).
 If a health care provider tries to tell you that it’s not safe for you to use an IUD, get a second opinion.”